vavenCV/dbus2mqtt/docs/flows/flow_triggers.md

 | topic     | topic to subscribe to, e.g. 'dbus2mqtt/org.mpris.MediaPlayer2/flow-trigger' |
 | filter    | A templated string that must evaluate to a boolean result.
 When False, the flow is not triggered |

-!!! note
-    If `topic` overlaps with `subscription[].interfaces[].mqtt_command_topic` and the JSON payload structure follows `mqtt_command_topic` layout, a dbus call will be executed as well.
-Similar, warnings will be logged if a message does not match any flow or D-Bus method.

 When triggered, the following context parameters are available

 | name | type | description |